 Medellín is divided into 16 large urban administrative units called comunas and 5 rural administrative units called corregimientos.
 Each comuna is further divided into official neighborhoods.
 Prior to the intervention, the city identified 80 sectors where governance by combos was high.
 A sector is an informal territorial area, significantly smaller than an official neighborhood, usually with about 1,000–3,000 residents.
 Researchers randomly assigned forty of these sectors to receive the intervention.
 The other forty sectors received the normal amount of outreach and services offered by the government and served as the comparison group.

 In each sector assigned to the intervention, the city government placed a “liaison” who was responsible for advocating for and coordinating government service delivery.
-Liaisons’ roles included (1) routine problem-solving and dispute resolution, (2) coordinating and intensifying delivery of existing city services, such as social welfare or maintenance services, and (3) improving community organizations' ability to obtain public resources.
+Liaisons’ roles included (1) directing routine problems and dispute resolution needs to local government authorities, (2) coordinating and intensifying delivery of existing city services, such as social welfare or maintenance services, and (3) improving community organizations' ability to obtain public resources and leadership for dispute resolution.
 Under the status quo, the city government assigns one liaison per 120,000 people.
 In sectors assigned to the intervention, the ratio dropped to one liaison per 2,000 people.
 The city government also intensified its regular strategies to govern and deliver public services.
 A multi-disciplinary team within the city’s Secretariat of Security worked with other city agencies to deliver tailored services to sectors as requested by liaisons.